cosmos/interchain-security/docs/docs/features/key-assignment.md

 ## Removing a key
-To remove a key, simply switch it back to the consensus key you have assigned on the provider chain by following steps in the `Adding a key` section and using you provider consensus key.
+To remove a key, simply switch it back to the consensus key you have assigned on the provider chain by following steps in the `Adding a key` section and using your provider consensus key.